 - Be highly effective in pain management.

-These long term benefits don’t come immediately – you need to practise mindfulness regularly.
+These long term benefits don’t come immediately – we need to practise mindfulness regularly.
 And also, in the context of stress and emotional distress, mindfulness is not an easy skill to learn.

-But you can start with just a little each day.
+But we can start with just a little each day.

 2. What is Mindfulness?

 Mindfulness has been defined as “paying attention in a particular way: on purpose, in the present moment, and non judgementally” (Kabat-Zinn 1994 p.4).
 One way of exploring the concept of Mindfulness is to understand it as an active state of being.
 Mindfulness is being aware, being non judgemental, being accepting of what one is experiencing, and being present, all within the current moment (Keng, Smoski and Robins 2011).